devendrn/newb-x-mcbe/README.md

 ```
 -p    Target platforms (android, windows, ios, merged)
 -m    Materials to compile (if unspecified, builds all material files)
--t    Number of threads to use for compilation (default is 1)
+-t    Number of threads to use for compilation (default is cpu cores count)
 ```
 eg: To build only terrain for Android and Windows, use
 ```
--p windows android -m RenderChunk -t 4
+.\build.bat -p windows android -m RenderChunk
 ```
 Compiled material.bin files will be at `build/<platform>/`